Xunnamius/black-flag/README.md

 ### Simple Comprehensive Error Handling and Reporting ✨

-Black Flag provides unified error handling and reporting across the entire runtime, including for all your commands and configuration hooks.
+Black Flag provides unified error handling and reporting across all your commands.
 Specifically:

 - The ability to suggest an exit code when throwing an error.